Tendinitis (Tendonitis)

 Consult a healthcare provider if you experience any of the following:

-- You can't move the joint normally
+- Inability to move the joint or bear weight

-- There's significant swelling or bruising
+- Significant swelling or bruising

-- Pain is affecting your sleep or daily activities
+- Pain affecting daily activities or sleep

 Talk to a Healthcare Provider